edinfazlic/location-client/README.md

         - GET with parameters
         - POST with body
         - DELETE with path variable
+    - Data structures
+        - Array for locations management, upon which JS array methods were used (map())
     - Helpers and utility classes with mostly static content
     - Fine CSS styling
     - Having git commit messages readable